adambard/learnxinyminutes-docs/ada.html.markdown

    --  You can have normal Latin 1 based strings by default.
    Str  : constant String    := "This is a constant string";
+   --  When initialising from a string literal, the compiler knows the bounds, --  so we don't have to define them.

    --  Strings are arrays.
 Note how parentheses are used to access elements of --  an array?
 This is a mathematical notation.
 It was used because at the